Yellow 6693 metres, CR74.0/132

 4/ Gary Player and Jack Nicklaus played an exhibition match in 1966.
 A dam left of the fairway on the second hole is known as Nicklaus Hook after a stray drive he hit there.

-5/ Club captain Colin Sorour is a former Sunshine Tour pro and former club manager.
+5/ Club president Colin Sorour is a former Sunshine Tour pro and former club manager.

 If you've played this course recently, why not tell us all about it?
 Follow the link to our review section, complete our grading criteria and give us some details on your experience.
 If selected, your review will appear amongst the course’s collection of player reviews.